ghc-proposals/ghc-proposals/README.rst

    A) **Action**: Continue discussion.

       This stage lasts as long as necessary if the author wishes.
 It could continue even when discussion was gone.

+      Continuing the discussion is a default choice if the author explicitly doesn't take another action.

    B) **Action**: Withdrawal.